Finding the Best Investments

 If you contribute to United Way and are interested in participating in Community Investment, please fill out the application form or contact us using the information below.

-Applications need to be submitted by Monday, December 17.
-Acceptance notifications will be sent by Friday, December 21.
+Acceptance notifications will be sent after receiving completed application.
 A maximum number of volunteers can be accepted and we try to balance the number of volunteers from any given company, so the earlier we receive an application, the greater the chance of it being accepted.